woctezuma/match-steam-banners/README.md

 ## Model

-MobileNet is a convolutional neural network, trained on ImageNet-1k (1.28M images with 1000 classes).
+MobileNet is a convolutional neural network, trained for classification on ImageNet-1k (1.28M images with 1000 classes).

 In this repository, the image encoder is `MobileNetV3-Small`.